graalvm/graalvm-demos/micronaut-hello-rest-maven/README-Cloud-Shell.md

 6. Once the app is running in the foreground, press CTRL+C to stop it.

+## Step 5: Build and run as a native executable

+Let's use GraalVM Native Image to produce a native executable.

-7. Build the app native executable
+1. Build the app native executable

     ```shell
     mvn package -Dpackaging=native-image